sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 ### Note about Section-Visitors-Fallback-Block-Percentage:
 As GoSquared is an external service, it is possible that the current user count may not be available and the system will not be able to determine if the threshold has been exceeded to make an appropriate decision to allow or block a new visitor.
 In this situation, new visitors will be randomly assigned to the “allowed” or “blocked” state based on the value of Section-Visitors-Fallback-Block-Percentage.
 That is, a percentage of “10” will randomly block 10% of new visitors until the current GoSquared user count data becomes available.
 A value of “0” will allow all new visitors and a value of “100” will block all new visitors.

-## Optional Step 4: Edit the Overload Page
+## Optional Step 4: Edit the Virtual Waiting Room

 The default Overload Page will show your customers a blank page with unstyled text saying “threshold exceeded”.
-To implement the overload prevention feature, first update the VCL with this default setting.
+To implement the virtual waiting room feature, first update the VCL with this default setting.
 Then go in and edit the VCL.
 Specifically, line 16 of the above gist that will be added to the default.vcl calls the html that will be displayed.
 To add your own HTML, simply replace the `<html>threshold exceeded</html>` with your own html.

 ## Operations

 ### Increase user threshold
 Update both the threshold values in `gosquared-visitor-count` and VCL.

 e.g.